An Emotional Fish: Career

 The vocalist Gerard Whelan met bassist Enda Wyatt in a band that Whelan was auditioning for.
 Whelan joined the band, but it broke up soon after.
 After the break-up, Whelan and Wyatt formed their own band.
 They originally performed alone, and recorded their works on a four-track tape recorder.
 After a year, Whelan brought his friend David Frew into the band.
 Whelan and David Frew had attended the same school and lived in the same housing estate.
 In 1988, they decided to name the band An Emotional Fish.
 For a few months, they performed with a drum machine, but soon added drummer Martin Murphy as the final member of the group.

 In 1989, they signed to independent Mother Records to release their first single "Cry Like a Baby/Grey Matter".
 It was followed by "Celebrate", which hit the top 10 in the Irish chart.
 It also peaked at No. 46 in the UK Singles Chart in June 1990, where it remained in that listing for five weeks.
 College radio stations began to pick up the song.
-It received significant airplay, and eventually reached the Top 5 in the US Modern Rock Tracks chart.
+It received significant airplay and reached the top 5 on the US Modern Rock Tracks chart.
 Atlantic Records signed the band, re-released "Grey Matter" in the US, and released their debut album internationally.

 "Celebrate" was covered in Italian by the singer-songwriter Vasco Rossi in his 1993 album Gli Spari Sopra which went platinum 10 times.
 The song lyrics are largely a phonetic translation of the original (prominently the chorus verse "this party's over" is changed into the eponym "gli spari sopra", which means "the shots above" and is entirely unrelated to the original lyrics).

 After a tour to support the debut album, An Emotional Fish returned to the studio to record Junk Puppets.
 The songs were recorded over eight months, and four of the songs were produced by David A. Stewart.
 In 1993, the album was released, and An Emotional Fish opened for U2 on the Zoo TV Tour.
 In 1994, the band were signed to German label ZYX Records and their third album Sloper was released in Europe.
 The album was released in the US two years later.